Everything you need to know about COVID-19 testing

 The data gained from both antibody testing and PCR testing can tell us more about how the virus behaves and the dangers it poses for various sections of the community.

 Antibody testing can offer the same kind of data, but more retrospectively and without the primary benefit of containing the virus.
-It will help identify risk trends, just like PCR testing, but this form of testing will really be useful if the antibodies are shown to offer long term immunity.
+It helps identify risk trends, just like PCR testing, but this form of testing is really useful if the antibodies are shown to offer long-term immunity.
+So far we have seen COVID-19 mutating around antibodies into different strains, limiting the positive effect of antibodies, but as it is a relatively new disease, we are yet to see how it will behave over a long period of time.

 References